hynesnd/cv-page/README.md

 # cv-page

-A try at a personal page using Elm
+A try at a personal page and an homage to FF7 using Elm and elm-ui :)